Rick Taylor, Executive Director

 Carrie, otherwise known as “Carebear”, has more than ten years experience working at Camp Sealth and attended camp as a child and counselor.
 She lives at camp with her husband, son and cat Aine.
 She enjoys spending time at camp with her younger brother Peter who has special needs.
 Carrie “loves seeing kids grow and watching them become stronger, more compassionate and more capable versions of themselves.
 Everyday, I’m amazed that I get to be a part of that transformation.”

-Josh Cunningham, Environmental Education & Retreats Program Manager
+Josh Cunningham, Outdoor Education & Retreats Program Manager

 (206) 463-3174, ext.
 34, firstname.lastname@example.org